nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-JIMMY detects that the given arguments are invalid
+JJIMY detects that the given arguments are invalid

 	* 3a1.
-JIMMY shows an error message
+JJIMY shows an error message

     Use case resumes at step 2.